liquity/dev/README.md

 ### PriceFeed and Oracle

-Liquity functions that require the most current ETH:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink ETH:USD reference contract as its primary and Tellor's ETH:USD price feed as its secondary (fallback) data source.
+Fluidity functions that require the most current ETH:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink ETH:USD reference contract as its primary and Tellor's ETH:USD price feed as its secondary (fallback) data source.
 PriceFeed is stateful, i.e. it records the last good price that may come from either of the two sources based on the contract's current state.

 The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for Tellor: